jzonthemtn/aws-metadata-simulator/README.md

 `go run main.go`

+To use a different file as the configuration give the filename as a command line argument:

+`go run main.go other.toml`

 To redirect traffic:

 `iptables -t nat -A PREROUTING -d 169.254.169.254 -p tcp --dport 80 --syn -j REDIRECT --to-port 8080`